Welcome to our Nursery Provision at Brotherton & Byram Academy

 The Early Years Foundation Stage Unit is part of the main school building and can be accessed through the front playground gate.
 Admittance to the setting is monitored ensuring the safety of your child.

-The Early Years Foundation Stage is led by Mrs Lavell who has 8 years experience teaching within Key Stage 1 and Early Years.
-She is supported by a dedicated team, including Mrs Pfluger (NVQ level 3), who is also very experienced having worked in our Foundation Unit for 12 years and Miss Barker and Miss Dickinson our skilled Teaching Assistants.
+The Early Years Foundation Stage is led by Mr Greene who is an experienced Early Years teacher and is also Assistant Head of School.
+He is supported by a dedicated team, including Mrs Pfluger (NVQ level 3), who is also very experienced having worked in our Foundation Unit for 12 years, Miss Dickinson and Mrs Bryan, our skilled Teaching Assistants.
 All members of staff regularly attend training courses to further develop their understanding of childcare and to keep up to date with relevant information.

 There are two classrooms in the Foundation setting which are well resourced with provision to ensure coverage of The Early Years Foundation Stage.
 There are also three toilets and sinks which are child size to encourage independence.